 Why Pregnancy Can Cause Vaginal Dryness

 If your birth control contributed to your vaginal dryness before you were pregnant, you might have been hoping for a respite from the dryness during pregnancy.
 Unfortunately, some women have dryness during pregnancy, too.
 Vaginal dryness is often linked to changes in hormones, and during pregnancy, levels of estrogen and progesterone increase drastically.
-Since estrogen typically helps vaginal moisture (and is commonly prescribed as a treatment for vaginal dryness), it would be logical to assume that pregnancy is a time when you wouldn’t have to deal with vaginal dryness.
+Since estrogen typically helps vaginal moisture it would be logical to assume that pregnancy is a time when you wouldn’t have to deal with vaginal dryness.
 However, the hormonal imbalance that pregnancy causes sometimes creates symptoms like a dry, uncomfortable vagina.

 An excellent first step is to ensure you’re adequately hydrated throughout your pregnancy to ensure that dehydration isn’t causing or worsening the problem.
 Next, check with your doctor to make sure that nothing more significant is going on.
 Low progesterone is sometimes the culprit, but if this is the case, it’s vital to find treatment since it may be a risk factor during pregnancy.

 Childbirth causes a significant number of changes to your vagina, and vaginal dryness is often one of them.
 Those who gave birth vaginally will certainly experience soreness and discomfort, and doctors usually advise refraining from sexual activity for a period of time.
 But when they’re ready to get back in the saddle again, many women find that they are painfully dry.
 A recent study showed that 43% of women reported vaginal dryness even six months after birth.
 Given the pervasiveness of this experience, it’s shocking that vaginal dryness is not a more widespread conversation.